Bedrock-OSS/bedrock-wiki/docs/blocks/avoiding-properties-limit.md

 # Binary Method
 We can use two properties to produce a single number that can range from 0 to 255.

-In same way we can use 3 properties to produce a single number that can range from 0 to 4095
+Using the same method, we can use 3 properties to produce a single number that can range from 0 to 4095.

 ## Value Range Calculation

-minimum value = 0

-maximum value = 16^n - 1

-_where n is number of properties_
+You can calculate the maximum value of the **number** by using this equation: `16^n - 1`, where `n` is the number of properties being used for **number**.

 ## How to use
-### create properties
+### Create properties
 ```json
 "properties": {
     "wiki:high": [ 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12,13,14,15 ], //every property must have exactly these values